sujinru/STA-380-Exercise-1/Excercise1_final.md

 represents people who care about current events, most likely working people.

-Marketing strategy for each group: <br/> cluster one: We recommend the company could post some healthy cooking recipes which use company's products, and the company can cooperate with some famous chefs to promote their products, such as Gordon Ramsay. <br/> cluster two: The company should launch interesting social media campaigns to attract this market segment, such as campaigns combining simple gaming and promotions together. <br/> cluster three: The company can sponsor some social events or even make some political contributions to improce their social exposures on newspaper, TV and news website to target this group.
+Marketing strategy for each group: <br/> <b>Cluster one</b>: We recommend the company could post some healthy cooking recipes which use company's products, and the company can cooperate with some famous chefs to promote their products, such as Gordon Ramsay. <br/> <b>Cluster two</b>: The company should launch interesting social media campaigns to attract this market segment, such as campaigns combining simple gaming and promotions together. <br/> <b>Cluster three</b>: The company can sponsor some social events or even make some political contributions to improce their social exposures on newspaper, TV and news website to target this group.